nickfargo/state/_includes/content/api/state/attributes.md

 #### [mutable](#state--attributes--mutable)

 By default, states are **weakly immutable** — their data, methods, guards, substates, and transitions cannot be altered once the state has been constructed.
-Applying the `mutable` attribute lifts the restriction of immutability, exposing instance methods such as [`mutate`](#state--methods--mutate), [`addMethod`](#state--methods--add-method), [`addSubstate`](#state--methods--add-substate), etc., which can be used to alter the contents of the state.
+Applying the `mutable` attribute lifts the restriction of immutability, allowing the use of methods such as [`mutate`](#state--methods--mutate), [`addMethod`](#state--methods--add-method), [`addSubstate`](#state--methods--add-substate), etc., which can be used to alter the contents of the state.

 ###### Notes